GLOSSARY

 • Choice between 230 V and 400 V for different loads

 These advantages mean that three-phase current is now the standard in the public power supply.
+This system ensures a stable and reliable power supply, especially in areas where many electrical devices are operated simultaneously.

 Areas of application for three-phase current